nsnam/ns-3-dev-git/src/olsr/doc/olsr.rst

 The examples are in the ``src/olsr/examples/`` directory.
 However, many other examples exists in the general examples directory, e.g., ``examples/routing/manet-routing-compare.cc``.

-For specific examples of the HNA feature, see the examples in ``src/olsr/examples/``.
+For a specific example of the HNA feature, see the program ``src/olsr/examples/olsr-hna.cc``.

 Helpers
 +++++++